Smirenost/logpack-sdk-net/README.md

 If this include filter is added to the log pack options, then for all requests for the user with the account ID is 1234 or 5678, a log pack is created.

 You could even base include filters on feature flags, e.g. by using FeatureNinjas ;).

-# Roadmap

-The following list contains features that we're planning to implement in the next updates.
-Help us prioritize by giving us feedback

-- Support for NodeJS
-- Add more upload sinks (e.g. OneDrive, AWS, ...)
-- Offer online storage so you don't have to care about FTP or any other service
-- ...

-Missing something?
-Create an issue or contact us directly.